Terms of Service

-3.7.2 Modify or replace any Hardware or Software in its network or in equipment used to deliver any Service over its network, provided that this has no adverse effect on LIMA's obligations under this Services Agreement and its provision of the Managed Services or the Service Level Arrangements.
+3.7.2 Modify or replace any Hardware or Software in its network or in equipment used to deliver any Service over its network, provided that this has no adverse effect on LIMA's obligations under this Services Agreement and its provision of the Managed Services or the Service Level Agreements.
 If such changes will have an adverse effect, LIMA shall notify the Customer and the parties shall follow the Change Control Procedure.

 4. Customer Data

 4.1 Each party warrants that it shall comply with the current data protection legislation when performing the Services under this Services Agreement.

 4.2 The Customer shall be the Data Controller, and the parties hereby acknowledge that LIMA will be acting as Data Processor in respect of any data processing activities in relation to Customer Data that LIMA carries out under the Services Agreement.